 Trainee Pilot Grant Program

-Penn graduate students, post-doctoral trainees, and trauma fellows who are formally affiliated with the Penn Injury Science Center (PISC) are invited to submit proposals for our Trainee Pilot Grant Program set to fund 2-3 projects.
-This program will support trainees in conducting a rigorous study that will help build a solid program of research and ultimately to seek extramural funding.
-Priority will be given to applications that include a topic that is synchronous with the mission of PISC, incorporates the space-time paradigm that targets injury science efforts at the right place at the right time, and offer a clear vision of how this project will help establish the applicant’s larger program of research.
+The Penn Injury Science Center (PISC) has annual calls through our Trainee Pilot Grant Program to stimulate ideas among early stage investigators.
+This program supports trainees in conducting a rigorous study that will help build a solid program of research and ultimately to seek extramural funding.
+Priority will be given to applications that include a topic that is synchronous with the mission of PISC, incorporates the space-time paradigm.
+Click below for the current opportunity.
+Applications due April 14, 2021.

 Interdisciplinary Post-Doctoral Fellowships